noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

     the sender deploys the created contract to the block hain
     - the receiver executes the contract on the blockchain
     - once the receiver is finished using the payment channel, they call a close method
-      - the close mehtod is responsible for actually transfering the funds
+      - the close method is responsible for actually transfering the funds (via selfdestruct)
       - thus if multiple payments exist, there are accumulative (you receive the last one which contains all the others)
       - the sender is not permitted to call the close fn (as they could use it to cheat the recipient)
 - use signatures to authorise transactions via a smart contract